Galamrani/TicTacToe/README.md

     The players take turns placing a mark in one of the available cells of the grid, until the grid is full and there is no winner or one of the players position their marks so that they make a continuous line of three cells vertically, horizontally, or diagonally.

-## MiniMax Algorithm
+## MiniMax algorithm
-The MiniMax Algorithm used in decision making, game theory and artificial intelligence (AI).
+The MiniMax algorithm used in decision making, game theory and artificial intelligence (AI).
   It is used to find the optimal move for a player, assuming that the opponent is also playing optimally.
     In the context of the game we will see the AI Player blocking the User Player if necessary or making the best move for a winning opportunity.